Fire Extinguisher Facts In Real Estate Agencies

 - Class A fires are the carbonaceous ones that contain carbon as the basic fuel.
 Fabrics, papers, plastic and rubber-based products compose this type of fire, which will need water, foam, wet chemical and powder ABE extinguishers.

 - Class B fires consist of combustible liquids like chemical-based cleaning products and lubricants.
 Powder ABE, BE and foam can extinguish these fires.

-- Class C fires are gases such as butane, propane, and LPG, which needs Powder ABE and BE to suppress.
+- Class C fires are gases such as butane, propane, and LPG, which need Powder ABE and BE to suppress.

 - Class D fires are made up of combustible metals like potassium, sodium, aluminum, and magnesium.
-A dry powder is used to remove the heat element of these metals.
+A dry powder is used to remove the heating element of these metals.

 - Class E fires are the type of fires sourced from heat and electric shock.
 It is quite different because it is not a fuel but it can be suppressed by Carbon Dioxide or foam.

-- Class F fires are made up of cooking oils and fat like vegetable oil, lard, butter and other fatty products.
-Use a wet chemical based extinguisher to suppress such type of flame.
+- Class F fires are made up of cooking oils and fat like vegetable oil, lard, butter, and other fatty products.
+Use a wet chemical-based extinguisher to suppress such a type of flame.

 How To Operate A Portable Fire Extinguisher